SeldonIO/seldon-core/docs/crd/readme.md

 For each predictor you should at a minimum specify:

- * a unique name
+ * A unique name
- * a PredictiveUnit graph that presents the tree of components to deploy.
+ * A PredictiveUnit graph that presents the tree of components to deploy.
  * A componentSpec which describes the set of images for parts of your container graph that will be instigated as microservice containers.
 These containers will have been wrapped to work within the [internal API](../reference/internal-api.md).
 This component spec is a standard [PodTemplateSpec](https://kubernetes.io/docs/api-reference/extensions/v1beta1/definitions/#_v1_podtemplatespec).
      * If you leave the ports empty for each container they will be added automatically and matched to the ports in the graph specification.
 If you decide to specify the ports manually they should match the port specified for the matching component in the grph specification.
  * the number of replicas of this predictor to deploy